-How can my readers switch between maps and views?
+How do my readers switch between maps and views?

 When you share a project with your audience, and you've worked hard to create different maps or views, you'll want to make it easy for your readers to switch between those maps or views.
 There are a few different ways to do this—read through this FAQ to find out which option works best for you.